oerdnj/draft-sury-dnsop-deprecate-obsolete-resource-records/draft-sury-dnsop-deprecate-obsolete-resource-records.md

 # Deprecating MD, MF, MB, MG, MR, MINFO, MAILA, and MAILB RR Types

-The MD, MF, MB, MG, MR, MINFO, MAILA, and MAILB RR Types aren't used in any existing standards, and this documents deprecates their usage.
-The MD, MF, MB, MG, MR, and MINFO RR Types RDATA contain a domain name that could be compressed in the RDATA section.
+The MD, MF, MB, MG, MR, MINFO, MAILA, and MAILB RR Types are not used in any existing standards.
+This document deprecates their usage.

+The MD, MF, MB, MG, MR, and MINFO RR Types contain domain names in their RDATA.
+DNS compression MUST NOT be applied to these domain names when sending.

-As an update to [@!RFC3597] and [@!RFC4034] this document specifies that for MD, MF, MB, MG, MR, and MINFO RR types, the canonical form is such that no downcasing of embedded domain names takes place, and is otherwise identical to the canonical form specified in [@!RFC4034, section 6.2].
+As an update to [@!RFC3597] and [@!RFC4034] this document specifies that for MD, MF, MB, MG, MR, and MINFO RR types, the canonical form such that they do NOT include downcasing of embedded domain names.
+Canonical forms otherwise remain as specified in [@!RFC4034, section 6.2].

 # IANA Considerations {#iana}